kenmgrimm/archimedes/docs/features/v2_data_model.md

 X 1.
 Create new database migrations for the updated Entity model and new Statement model X 2.
 Update the ContentAnalysisService to extract statements about entities X 3.
-Modify the OpenAI prompt to generate statements rather than entity types
-4. Update the search functionality to search across statements
+Modify the OpenAI prompt to generate statements rather than entity types X 4.
+Update the search functionality to search across statements
 5. Create a data migration path from V1 to V2 model
 6. Update UI to display entities with their statements